 Detailed List of Ingredients

-- Spices and Herbs: Essential spices include cumin, chili powder, and garlic powder.
-Fresh herbs like cilantro can add a burst of freshness.
+- Spices and Herbs: Cumin, chili powder, garlic powder are basics.
+Fresh cilantro gives a nice burst of color and taste.

 Best Practices for Ingredient Selection